malonge/astroplate/src/content/projects/astro-resume-integration.md

 ***Option 1: Provide a download link for a PDF***

 This approach means precompiling a PDF and hosting it on my site with a download link.
 But how would I generate the PDF?
-I have too much pride as an engineer to tinker around with invisible tables in Microsoft Word, so I knew I had to use proper typesetting.
+I knew I had to use typesetting for a professional look and for complete programatic control of the formatting.
 But would I use LaTeX (eek!) or HTML?
 Could I organize my source code and resume data to facilitate either option, or some new approach in the future?
 The bigger issue: if I just host a link to a downloadable PDF, none of my resume content gets embedded in the page, making it completely un-SEO-friendly.

 ***Option 2: A full typeset resume web page***